Written by on . Last updated June 24th, 2026.

 The USGS classifies the economic impact of this earthquake at level GREEN (low).
 They expect an 90% likelyhood of between 0 and 1 million US Dollars in economic damage and impact.

-Weak shaking and probably no damage may have been experienced by an estimated 148,600 people.
-At III, it is the highest MMI level this earthquake has caused.
+Light shaking and likely no damage may have been experienced by an estimated 20 people.
+At IV, it is the highest MMI level this earthquake has caused.
+The majority of people (roughly 230 thousand) live in an area exposed to level II, where very weak shaking and no damage is expected.

 People MMI Level Shaking Damage